COVESA/dlt-daemon/doc/dlt_for_developers.md

 ###	DLT C++ Extension

-Important note: By default, C++ Extension is disabled in ADIT platform.
-It can be enabled by setting the CMake option: *WITH_DLT_CXX11_EXT=ON*.
 The DLT C++ extension was added to DLT in version 2.13 .
 This approach solves the need to specify the type of each argument for applications written in C++ by using C++ templates and function overloading.
 The following shows the usage of this API extension:

 ```